pendi12/mineshaft/README.md

 2. Sharable
 3. Serverless

 # Secure
 Internet Applications (specifically progressive web applications) can be secure by default, if users choose to install **service workers** to act as middleware for incoming/outgoing requests.

 By passing responsibility to an entrusted **ServicerWorker/WebAssembly** combination, the dynamic-duo can **encrypt/decrypt** data as it's **leaving/exiting** the device interface.

-**In other words, potentially the only time data, which has been ecrypted by the mining operator, will be unecrypted is during the viewing process.**
+**In other words, potentially the only time data, which has been encrypted by the mining operator, will be unecrypted is during the viewing process.**

 During transmission across all networks (public/private) the data will be locked until reaching a designated interface.
 Unless accessing the database from a verified interface, even with direct access to the database, information will be unintelligible a'la cryptography.
 Obviously this is high level of security... and you might be right